 The film club is a non-profit making organisation set up with funding from the UK Film Council and is a member of the Cinema for All and Film Hub Scotland.
 We exist to promote a wide range of films including mainstream fare, foreign titles and short/documentary films.

-For more details of the programme for the rest of the season see below.
+(For full details of the complete programme for the coming season please see below)

 Our Objectives: